vinayadav01/scalewithclicks-blog/content/blog/why-your-website-is-not-ranking-on-google.md

 - Location-based keywords
 - Buyer intent searches

-If you are running paid campaigns alongside SEO, combining keyword research with properly optimized PPC campaigns from (https://blog.scalewithclicks.com/blog/seo-vs-google-ads) can significantly improve visibility.
+Businesses that combine SEO with properly optimized PPC campaigns usually see faster online growth.
+You can explore our [Google Ads management services](https://scalewithclicks.com/services/google-ads-agency) to improve targeted traffic and conversions.

 ---